jorgercg/bikes/README.md

 In each of those [BikeListCard](./lib/src/widgets/cards/bike_list_card.dart) cards there is a [ButtonBar](https://api.flutter.dev/flutter/material/ButtonBar-class.html) where you will find the edit and delete actions with the expected consequences.
 A single tab in the card opens a [BikeDetailScreen](./lib/src/screens/bike_detail_screen.dart) showing more characteristics of the selected bike.
 Furthermore, you can pinch-zoom the bike image.

-On the bottom right of the main view there is a [FloatingActionButton](https://api.flutter.dev/flutter/material/FloatingActionButton-class.html) that when pressed creates an new empty instace of [Bike](./lib/src/model/bike_model.dart), saves it to local storage and opens the [BikeEditScreen](./lib/src/screens/bike_edit_screen.dart) with it.
+On the bottom right of the main view there is a [FloatingActionButton](https://api.flutter.dev/flutter/material/FloatingActionButton-class.html) that when pressed creates an new empty instance of [Bike](./lib/src/models/bike_model.dart), saves it to local storage and opens the [BikeEditScreen](./lib/src/screens/bike_edit_screen.dart) with it.

 ## State Management